rockroman/CI_PP2_TG/README.md

 ***
 0. bug:jshint is reporting undefined variable 'emailjs' in contact.js file
-- solution:since Emailjs is library and in the documents section it is explained how it's used and it's done a correct way but still Jshint does report the same,after long Research the conclusion is that validator doesnt what the instance 'emailjs' is and report should be disregarded.
+- solution:since Emailjs is library and in the documents section it is explained how it's used and it's done a correct way but still Jshint does report the same,after long Research the conclusion is that validator doesn't know what the instance 'emailjs' is and report should be disregarded.
   <details><summary>Screenshots</summary>
    <img src="docs/validation/contact.js-validation.png">